renpy/renpy/sphinx/source/nvl_mode.rst

     The layer the nvl screens are shown on.

+.. var:: config.nvl_list_length = None

+    If not None, the maximum length of the the list of NVL dialogue.
+    This can be set (often in conjuction with forcing the dialogue to have a fixed height) in order to emulate an infinite scrolling NVL window.

 .. var:: config.nvl_page_ctc = None

     If not None, this is the click-to-continue indicator that is used for NVL mode